-New York a city of business, best known for the businessman and the job opportunities available there.
-With a growing business and growing job opportunities, in the eighteenth century, a group of people caught stealing something when they are asked what they have stolen?
-They answered something which changed the views of people towards crime: they were caught for the offense of stealing a piece of bread.
-Many such incidents make people believe that most of the crimes are done to fulfill the basic needs of the individual.
+New York is a city of business, best known for the businessmen and the job opportunities available there.
+With a growing business and growing job opportunities, in the eighteenth century, a group of people caught stealing something were asked, “What have they stolen?”
+They answered something that changed the views of people towards crime: they were caught for the offense of stealing a piece of bread.
+Many such incidents lead people to believe that the majority of crimes are committed to meet an individual’s basic needs.

 Sociology of Crime: Crime is a social phenomenon

-Marxist a great sociologist had developed his own theory of crime.
-The theory states criminals are not culprits, the offenders who are needed to be convicted are the reasons which made them criminals, no person, on earth has taken birth with a prior intention to do crimes but when he is subjected to the inequalities conferred by society he does his part to complete his part of the responsibility.
+Marx, a great sociologist, developed his own theory of crime.
+The theory states criminals are not culprits, the offenders who are needed to be convicted are the reasons that made them criminals, No person, on earth has taken birth with a prior intention to commit crimes, but when he is subjected to the inequalities conferred by society, he does his part to complete his part of the responsibility.
 In other words, crime is the result of structural inequalities which a society presents to his members, intentionally or unintentionally.

-An individual when got pressurized under the intra-group conflicting demands takes such steps as a crime.
-Theories defining crime are not present in Marxist criminology, yet his economic theory has provided sufficient context to define the word “Crime”.
+When pressed by intra-group conflicting demands, an individual commits a crime.
+Theories defining crime are not present in Marxist criminology, yet his economic theory has provided sufficient context to define the word “crime.”

 Also Read: Criminology